ThomasPfeil/2popML/README.md

 # 2popML
 ### A fast and simple machine learning model for two-population dust coagulation in protoplanetary disks.

+The notebook in this repository allows the user to execute our model evaluation method on 50% or the test data set.

 ## The 2pop Approach to Dust Coagulation

 We are currently developing an approach in which the dust size distribution is described by a truncated power law, instead of a discretized distribution with hundreds of size bins.
 Our goal is to make the modeling of dust coagulation on top of large scale hydrodynamic simulations more feasible.